 QSA pricing

-Trustwave PCI compliance cost 2026: managed security plus QSA pricing
+Trustwave PCI compliance cost 2026: a QSA inside an MSSP, now owned by LevelBlue

 The Trustwave pricing model

-Trustwave prices PCI engagements as part of a security services portfolio rather than as a standalone assessment commodity.
-The account team will typically propose a tiered engagement: a base ROC, plus a recommended managed pen testing programme, plus a recommended managed SIEM (Trustwave Managed Detection and Response), plus optional incident response retainer.
-The base ROC is roughly 30 to 45 percent of the proposed total, with the rest in the managed services annuity.
+Trustwave prices PCI engagements as part of a security services portfolio rather than as a standalone assessment.
+The account team will typically propose a tiered engagement: a base ROC, plus a recommended managed pen testing programme, plus a recommended managed SIEM, plus an optional incident response retainer.
+We cannot tell you what share of the total is the assessment, because none of it is published.
+You can find out in one question, and it is the question this page exists to make you ask: which line is the ROC, and which lines are recurring annuity you will pay again next year whether or not you are being assessed.

 |---|---|---|